French girls are effortlessly chic but you can be just a stylish by following these five rules.

 First things first, you need to build up your basics so that you have great foundation.
 You’ve likely seen or read an article about the basics of a French wardrobe.
-It usually includes a list with the perfect white tee, a black blazer, a striped top, and ballet flats among other things.
+It usually includes a list of basics like a white tee, trench coat, striped top, black pants, and ballet flats among other things.

 Shop Less and Shop Strategically

 When the French go shopping, they typically go with a purpose such as replacing a worn-out item or buying something for a special event.
 Similar to the One In, One Out rule, this style of shopping ensures that you always have space in your closet.